 Now I was more determined than ever to get some satisfaction.
 So I decided to write to Oakley head office in California, USA.
 I had planned to tell them the truth that I’d switched from Ray Ban to Oakley and to ask them if I should now switch back.
 However, after doing very little research I discovered that both brands are owned by the same Italian company called Luxottica.

 That’s right; this self help motivational call to action points out that neither Oakley nor Ray Ban are American brands/companies.
 They are both owned by the world’s largest eye wear company - Luxottica.
 This company owns around 90% of all prescription glasses and sunglasses brands in the entire world.
-Any top name you can think of is probably owned by this one huge company!
+Any top name brand you can think of is probably owned by this one huge company!

 To continue, as this was not the first time this issue had happened I decided to write to Oakley California about it.
 I told them about another model called plaintiff, that I'd previously owned, which also suffered from lens flaking after 13 months.
 In fairness, California office were very friendly and actually sent me two pairs of Oakley sunglasses as replacements, both the Flak Jacket which were brand new and a pair of Plaintiff which I think, due to the frame being twisted, were factory rejects.
 Still, better than nothing I thought at the time.